-Given: a line in \mathbb{R}^2 through two points (-2,0) and (4,1).
+Given: a line in \mathbb{R}^2 through two points (-3,0) and (2,2).

-- a) What is the slope-intersect form of this line? - b) Verify your answer for a) for the two given points. - c) What is the implicit form of the line? - d) Determine two normals for the line, with different directions. - e) Determine the general implicit representation for the line, i.e. in the form Ax + By + C = 0. - f) What is the relation between the distance of the line to the origin, 'C' in the general representation, and the magnitude of the normal?
+- a) What is the slope-intersect form of this line? - b) Verify your answer for a) for the two given points. - c) What is the implicit form of the line? - d) Determine two normals for the line, with different directions. - e) What is the relation between the distance of the line to the origin, 'C' in the general representation, and the magnitude of the normal?